-In module three, we learned about the importance of recognizing appropriate safety behaviors to improve employee involvement: the third element of a world-class safety and health management culture.
+In module three, we learned about recognizing appropriate safety behaviors to improve employee involvement.
 In this module, we'll continue learning about increasing employee involvement through effective communications.

 Effective communication is extremely important to the goal of increasing employee involvement in safety and health.
 Skilled safety communications will support leadership, at all levels, from the CEO to the employee.
 So, let's get started with a review of some basic communications concepts and principles.

-A simple model of communication consists of a sender, a message, a channel where the message travels, noise or interference, a receiver, and interpretation and feedback.
+A simple model of communication comprises a sender, a message, a channel where the message travels, noise or interference, a receiver, and interpretation and feedback.

-The scope of the communication and characteristics of the sender and receiver may be quite different.
-For instance, communication may take place between individuals, groups, companies, nations, and sometime in the future - maybe - between worlds.
+The extent of the communication and characteristics of the sender and receiver may be quite different.
+For instance, communication may take place between individuals, groups, companies, and nations.

-Here's how it works: the sender initiates the message and the receiver receives and interprets the message.
-The receiver, now, becomes the sender and responds to the message with feedback.
-It’s important to know that it’s actually the "tone" of the message more than the content of the message, that influences how it is interpreted by the receiver.
-It’s the interpretation that determines the nature of the feedback to the original sender.
+A simple communication process works like this: The sender communicates the message and the receiver receives and interprets the message.
+The receiver becomes the sender and responds to the message with feedback.
+It’s important to know that it’s actually the "tone" of the message more than the content of the message, that influences how the receiver interprets the message.
+It’s the interpretation that influences and determines the nature of the feedback to the original sender.
 We'll delve into this process more deeply in the next section.

 Where and how the process ends depend on the purpose of the communication and the dynamics of the process itself.
 Even the simplest communication between individuals may be a very complicated process.

-Another important concept in communications is the Two-Level Model which states that in any communications process messages are sent and received on two levels: the Content Level and the Relationship Level.
+An important concept in communications is the Content-Relationship Model, which states that people always communicate on two levels: Content and Relationship.

-The first level is called the content level and describes what is sent.
-The only information transferred at this level is data, usually in the form of informal spoken words or formal written material.
+The content level describes "what" is being sent.
+The information sent on this level is data, usually as informal spoken words or formal written material.

 First Scenario: Gloria Pendergast is reading the morning paper while her husband, Charlie, is cooking up some eggs (They take turns cooking).
 Gloria suddenly looks up from the paper and asks rather flirtatiously, "Oh dear, when are those eggs going to be finished?"
 Charlie perceives he is receiving positive attention from Gloria and responds casually with, "Here they come now, dear," and brings her a nice plate of sausage and eggs, and gives her a big kiss.